TrentBrick/SparsityFromNoise/README.md

-# Noise Transforms Feed-Forward Networks into Sparse Coding Networks
+# Emergence of Sparse Representations from Noise

-This is the codebase behind the paper `Noise Transforms Feed-Forward Networks into Sparse Coding Networks`.

-We provide code sufficient to reproduce all of our experiments.
+This is the codebase behind the paper `Emergence of Sparse Representations from Noise` and is sufficient to reproduce our core experiments.

 Follow these steps: